mkruglikov/Fool/README.md

 [![Android Things voice assistant](https://i.ytimg.com/vi_webp/0Jb0Qh_W2WQ/sddefault.webp)](http://www.youtube.com/watch?v=0Jb0Qh_W2WQ)

 ### Usage
 To use it, you need Android Things(>= v.0.2) to be installed on your Rpi.
-Then connect microphone (you can use USB mic), speakers, monitor and if you want to use LED or RFID scanner, connect wires like on the image below. **When you first start, you will need a mouse to give some of the a permissions to the app.** Then you have to add your API keys in **Config.java**
+Then connect microphone (you can use USB mic), speakers, monitor and if you want to use LED or RFID scanner, connect it like on the image below. **When you first start, you will need a mouse to give a few permissions to the app.** Then you have to add your API keys in [**Config.java**](https://github.com/Mkryglikov/smart/blob/master/app/src/main/java/ru/mkryglikov/smart/Config.java)

 <img width="460" height="894" src="https://preview.ibb.co/iSnOFv/Smart_bb.png">